Skip to content

 Villanova returned to the NCAA Tournament that season for the fourth consecutive year and 14th time in the last 15 seasons.

-The Wildcats dominated their first three opponentst, winning each game by double digits.
+The Wildcats dominated their first three opponents, winning each game by double digits.
 They took care of Miami in the Sweet 16, 92-69, with 21-point performances from Arcidiacono and Jenkins.

 “We played some great teams on that run,” Wright said.
 “Miami was a great team.
 I remember Kris Jenkins pulling up from like 35 feet and just thinking, ‘What the hell is he doing?’
 And he was drilling shots in that game.
-It was really, it was ridiculous.”
+It was ridiculous.”

-Villanova had to defeat three teams in a row who were all ranked No. 1 on the Associated Press Poll at some point during the season, starting with Kansas, then Oklahoma and North Carolina.
+Villanova had to defeat three teams in a row that were ranked No. 1 on the Associated Press poll at some point during the season.

 Oklahoma was next.
-Villanova facedthe Sooners earlier in the season, and it was ugly.
-It was Villanova’s largest margin of defeat all season.
+Recall: The Sooners previously had handed Villanova its largest margin of defeat all season.

 » READ MORE: Volleyball coach Josh Steinbach had a deadly scare.
 Villanova’s athletic trainers saved his life.

-At this point in the season, Villanova was ready for anyone.
-That was until freshman Donte DiVincenzo, who just recovered from a broken foot, threw that confidence off in practice.
+At this point, though, Villanova was ready for anyone.
+That was, until freshman Donte DiVincenzo, who just recovered from a broken foot, threw off that confidence in practice.

 “Going into the game against Oklahoma, we had Donte DiVincenzo simulate Buddy Hield in practice for Oklahoma,” Wright said.
 “Hield lit us up when we played him early in the year.
 And we couldn’t stop Donte DiVincenzo.
 So we went into that Oklahoma game thinking like, ‘Wow, we can’t stop Donte DiVincenzo, man.’
 We were really concerned going into that game, but I think it gave us a real healthy fear that made us play at another level.”